yulinzhu17/yulinzhu17.github.io/README.md

 - `High School` & Varsity Baseball @[Hotchkiss](https://www.hotchkiss.org/) (2017 Class)

 ## Interests
 Before pursuing my PhD, I worked full-time as a `junior trader` in high-frequency cryptocurrency market making at [Pulsar Trading](https://www.pulsar.com) (HK office), focusing on applying deep learning to reduce adverse selection.

-Prior to that, I interned as a `summer analyst` in equity derivatives and volatilty risk at [Millennium Management](https://www.mlp.com) (NYC office) in 2023.
+In addition to my full time experience, I have interned as a `summer analyst` in equity derivatives and volatilty risk at [Millennium Management](https://www.mlp.com) (NYC office).
+I have also interned as a quantitative researcher at [Kronos Research](https://www.kronosresearch.com).

 Through Prof. Ali Hirsa at Columbia IEOR, I conducted `deep learning research` for [Wellington Management](https://www.wellington.com/en), as well as the [ECB](https://www.ecb.europa.eu/home/html/index.en.html) and [EIB](https://www.eib.org/en/index), during my Columbia MFE.

 Currently, I am working on a DeFi project, which is funded by `Hong Kong Cyberport CCMF` and `CUHK PI Centre`,  with several elegant PhD lads at CUHK Dept of Statistics.